-This is the scene that unfolds in Genesis 24–a traditional story, but with a surprising twist: Rebekah’s father, Bethuel, and brother, Laban, recant, and say “Let us call the girl and ask for her reply” (24:57).
-This verse is extraneous to the story and does not change the narrative at all, since Rebekah immediately agrees to go.
+This is the scene that unfolds in Genesis 24–a traditional story, but with a surprising twist: Rebecca’s father, Bethuel, and brother, Laban, recant, and say “Let us call the girl and ask for her reply” (24:57).
+This verse is extraneous to the story and does not change the narrative at all, since Rebecca immediately agrees to go.
 What is it doing here?

-Thus, Rebekah is carried to a far off land to marry Isaac, but with an express consent that impacts all Jewish women: “I will go” (24:58).
+Thus, Rebecca is carried to a far off land to marry Isaac, but with an express consent that impacts all Jewish women: “I will go” (24:58).

 Rashi Empowers Women

 This story, which seems at first to solely treat women as silent property to be exchanged at will, is made slightly less disturbing by the important inclusion of Rebecca’s consent.
 Her voice matters at this moment, and Rashi amplifies it to make sure it is heard in future generations.
 He takes this tiny gap in the patriarchy-clad story and opens it up further, making women’s voices relevant to halacha as a whole.